Shiv Ganga Vidya Mandir: Infrastructure

 Shiv Ganga Vidya Mandir resides on 60 acres on the bank of Ganga river.
 65 classrooms, five laboratories, and one auditorium hall are available.
 The school inhabits a three-story, arch-shaped building.
 Basketball, hockey, football, cricket, lawn tennis, horse riding, and rifle shooting are offered in accordance with CBSE Board rules.

-Academic excellence
+Academic performance

-Students won 14 gold medals in Academic Olympics.
-Many students scored 10 CGPA in High School Board Exam.
-Students have excelled in competitive exams.
-IN 2018 Shiv Ganga Vidya Mandir was made a center by CBSE Board for conducting board exams.
+In 2018, students at the school received 14 medals in academic competitions.
+Several students achieved a 10 CGPA in the Central Board of Secondary Education (CBSE) examinations.

-Social harmony
+Activities

-Shiv Ganga Vidya Mandir aims to create harmony in the multi-ethnic society of India.
-In year 2017 December 30, a grand celebration of Prakash Parv of Guru Gobind Singh was organized by students and faculty to note the sacrifice made by Guru Gobind Singh and his family.
-Samaj Evam Paryavaran Vikas Sansthan provides merit and means-based scholarships to poor students.
+On 30 December 2017, a grand celebration of Prakash Parv of Guru Gobind Singh was organized by students and faculty to note the sacrifice made by Guru Gobind Singh and his family.
+Samaj Evam Paryavaran Vikas Sansthan provides merit and means-based scholarships to students.
 Students organize annual functions to present cultural activities like dance, drama and music to represent various regions of India.

 Conservation

 Shiv Ganga Vidya Mandir celebrated Earth Day on 22 April 2017.
 On Earth Day Prof Oblonokov Igor planted trees with the students.
 General Manager of Dainik Jagran gave an address.
 Pollution control and water conservation was the main theme.

 On 21 March 2018 Sparrow Conservation week was celebrated by faculty and students.